bergmeister/posh-profile/README.md

 They are focussed on 3 goals:
 - Providing cmdlets for boilerplate PowerShell code that is needed for everyday tasks
 - Provide short aliases to improve your PowerShell-Fu
-- Provide a list of useful external modules (see `install-modules.ps1`) and make it faster to get started on a new machine.
+- Provide a list of useful external modules (see [install-modules.ps1](https://github.com/bergmeister/posh-profile/blob/master/source/install-modules.ps1)) and make it faster to get started on a new machine.

+If you want to get everything, then take the whole [source](https://github.com/bergmeister/posh-profile/tree/master/source) folder.
-The intend is that you just take the content of the `source` folder, install the required modules using `.\install-modules.ps1` (or modify as you wish) and import the module in your PowerShell profile as follows:
+Install the 3rd party modules (required by posh-profile.psd1) using `.\install-modules.ps1` (or modify as you wish) and import the module in your PowerShell profile as follows:
 ```

 Import-Module 'Path\To\posh-profile.psd1' -DisableNameChecking
 ```
-You will then probably get some errors because you haven't installed some of the external modules that get imported.
-Feel free to either remove those imports or install the module by looking up the install command in `install-modules.ps1`
+You can also just cherry pick the self contained modules in a subfolder under the [source](https://github.com/bergmeister/posh-profile/tree/master/source) folder.